Avvessalom/ITMO-Low-Level-Programming/README.md

 Following is the recommended list of functions to implement:

-* list_create – accepts a number, returns a pointer to the new linked list node.
+* `list_create` – accepts a number, returns a pointer to the new linked list node.
-* list_add_front – accepts a number and a pointer to a pointer to the linked list.
+* `list_add_front` – accepts a number and a pointer to a pointer to the linked list.
 Prepends the new node with a number to the list.

 For example: a list (1,2,3), a number 5, and the new list is (5,1,2,3).

-* list_add_back, adds an element to the end of the list.
+* `list_add_back`, adds an element to the end of the list.
 The signature is the same as list_add_front.
-* list_get gets an element by index, or returns 0 if the index is outside the list bounds.
+* `list_get` gets an element by index, or returns 0 if the index is outside the list bounds.
-* list_free frees the memory allocated to all elements of list.
+* `list_free` frees the memory allocated to all elements of list.
-* list_length accepts a list and computes its length.
+* `list_length` accepts a list and computes its length.
-* list_node_at accepts a list and an index, returns a pointer to struct list, corresponding to the node at this index.
+* `list_node_at` accepts a list and an index, returns a pointer to struct list, corresponding to the node at this index.
 If the index is too big, returns NULL.
-* list_sum accepts a list, returns the sum of elements.
+* `list_sum` accepts a list, returns the sum of elements.

 These are some additional requirements: